trikit/trikit/README.md

 #### Example \#3
 *Create an cumulative loss triangle from data formatted as a triangle*.
 <br>
 There may be situations in which data is already formatted as a triangle, and we're interested in creating a triangle instance from this data.
-In the next example, we create a DataFrame with the same shape as a triangle, which we then pass into `totri` with `data_shape="triangle"` to a cumulative triangle instance:
+In the next example, we create a DataFrame with the same shape as a triangle, which we then pass into `totri` with `data_shape="triangle"` to obtain a cumulative triangle instance:

 ```python
 In [1]: import pandas as pd